alecjacobson/latex-png-vs-pdf/README.md

 Embedding the .png into a .pdf can sometimes result in a bigger file, but .pdf (along with .jpg and others) will just be copied by `pdflatex`, hence fast to compile.

+## So what should I do with all my .png files?

+At the very least you could convert them to .pdf using imagemagick:

+    magick trophy.png trophy.pdf

+There a bunch of other reasons it might convenient to use .pdf for your image files anyway (e.g., adding vector graphic overlays, text labels, etc.).
+So I tend to generate raw .png files for 2D/3D renderings and then always create a .pdf for my figure using Illustrator.

+You _could_ convert .png to .jpg but be careful about quality loss due to compression settings or loss of transparency.

+You _could_ convert your .png to a .png that meets all of the [strict conditions](https://tex.stackexchange.com/a/39933/13600), but remember this means no transparency.

+(On Mac first do `brew install netpbm`)

+One way to do this is:

+    pngtopnm trophy.png > trophy.pnm
+    pnmtopng trophy.pnm > trophy.png

+But why not just use .pdf?